Rates-and-Reservations/prisma-module-generator/README.md

-# 🛠 Prisma Module Generator
+# 🛠 Prisma API Generator

 This is a CLI tool for scaffolding module folders (service, controller, routes, schema) based on models in your `schema.prisma`.
 It supports optional grouping of models using `@group` comments for better folder organization.